OSGeo/gdal/gdal/doc/source/drivers/vector/openfilegdb.rst

 Spatial filtering
 -----------------

-The driver cannot use the .spx files (when they are present) for spatial filtering.
-However, it will use the minimum bounding rectangle included at the beginning of the geometry blobs to speed up spatial filtering.
-By default, it will also build on the fly a in-memory spatial index during the first sequential read of a layer.
+Since GDAL 3.2, the driver can use the native .spx spatial indices for spatial filtering.

+In earlier versions, it uses the minimum bounding rectangle included at the beginning of the geometry blobs to speed up spatial filtering.
+By default, it also builds on the fly a in-memory spatial index during the first sequential read of a layer.
 Following spatial filtering operations on that layer will then benefit from that spatial index.
 The building of this in-memory spatial index can be disabled by setting the